Which Cooking Process Involves Submerging

 Detailed Explanation: The Spectrum of Submerging Techniques

 Submerging is not a single technique but a family of methods differentiated primarily by the temperature of the liquid and, secondarily, by its composition.
 The core concept remains constant: food is surrounded by a conductive fluid that transfers heat evenly and efficiently.
-This contrasts with dry-heat methods like roasting or grilling, where heat is transferred via air or direct contact.
+But this contrasts with dry-heat methods like roasting or grilling, where heat is transferred via air or direct contact.
 The liquid medium serves multiple functions: it conducts heat, dissolves and carries flavors (from herbs, spices, or aromatics), can tenderize connective tissues (in meats), and can create a moist cooking environment that prevents drying.

 The primary techniques within the submerging family are: